Yatharth88100/accounting_equation_iimu/transaction_rules.md

 ---

-## 25. Purchase of Land and Building
+## 24. Purchase of Land and Building
-**Keywords:** land and building purchased, purchase land and building
+**Keywords:** land and building purchased, purchase land and building, bought land and building
 **Effect:** Land ↑, Building ↑, Cash ↓
 **Journal:**
 Land & Building A/c Dr ₹